sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

         store.Set([]byte(name), k.cdc.MustMarshalBinary(price))
     }
 ```
 We put this data in the `priceStoreKey` store.
-Note that `sdk.Coins` does not have it's own Bytes encoding, and so, to marshal and unmarshal the price for inserting and removing from store, we use Amino (read more about Amino here:  https://github.com/tendermint/go-amino/)
+Note that `sdk.Coins` does not have it's own bytes encoding, which means we need to use [Amino](https://github.com/tendermint/go-amino/) to marshal and unmarshal the price for inserting and removing from the store.

-When getting the price for a name that has no owner (and thus no price), we will return 1steak as the price.
+When getting the price for a name that has no owner (and thus no price), we will return 1 "mycoin" as the price.

-## Msgs and Handlers
+## Messages and Handlers

-Now that we have the keeper setup, it is time to built the msgs and handlers that actually allow users to buy and set names.
+Now that we have the keeper setup, it is time to build the messages and handlers that actually allow users to buy and set names.

 ### Set Name

-#### Msg
+#### Message

-Let's first setup the different messages that a user can use to interact with this module.
+Let us first setup the different messages that a user can use to interact with this module.
 The Cosmos SDK define a standard interface that all Msgs must satisfy:

 ```go
 // Transactions messages must fulfill the Msg